DigitalKatalis/test_cov_console/README.md

 -f, --file=<FILE>                      The target lcov.info file to be reported -e, --exclude=<STRING1,STRING2,...>    A list of contains string for files without unit testing
-                                       to be excluded from report -i, --ignore                           It will not print any file without unit testing -m, --multi                            Report from multiple lcov.info files -c, --csv                              Output to CSV file
+                                       to be excluded from report -l, --line                             It will print Lines & Uncovered Lines only Branch & Functions coverage percentage will not be printed -i, --ignore                           It will not print any file without unit testing -m, --multi                            Report from multiple lcov.info files -c, --csv                              Output to CSV file